 Internet access for research purposes is available throughout the schools for students who have turned in an Acceptable Use Policy Form (this is required yearly for legal purposes).
-Acceptable Use Policy for Students (under Frequently Requested Documents & Forms)

 Assistive Technology for Students

 Library Media Center

 The library media center may not have special equipment on hand for every type of disability but should have equipment and software programs that support common special needs.
 The library media specialists may need to coordinate with the ESE Department Liaison to accommodate needs of ESE students (hearing impaired, vision impaired, etc.).
 The library media specialists may need to coordinate with the ESOL Teachers to accommodate needs of ESOL students.